René Marcil: Marcil Fashion illustrator extraordinaire @ the MAD housed in the Louvre

+In his classic study, spanning seven decades in the art of fashion illustration in Vogue from 1920s to the 1980s, "Fashion Drawing in VOGUE" prefaced by David Hockney and published by Thames & Hudson, author William Packer writes on page 168 that "Marcil commanded an easy, running line and the flick of the pen and brush" and on page 204 that "Marcil's drawings are graphically most sophisticated."

 Neoplasticism & Abstract painting period

 Marcil moved to Paris in the 50's and joined the Académie de la Grande Chaumière.
-He lived in a high ceilinged artist's studio on rue Séguier near the Quai des Grands-Augustins.
+He lived in a high ceiling artist's studio on rue Séguier near the Quai des Grands-Augustins.

 Le Delarge notes that Marcil's move to Paris: "introduced him to a taste for neoplasticism, for which he used bright colors..."

 His work is described by his contemporaries as: "... intense, luminous and has the quality of combining graphic design, great draftmanship, extraordinary color, fascinating surfaces ... [and] delicate poetic feeling."

 "He [Marcil] communicates the pleasure he discovers in putting down his ideas, his facility with paint and his almost epicurean device in making his luminous surfaces come together without conflict... his glowing sensuous colors of his abstract paintings are bright, unmuddied, and they come movingly together, cleared of all inessentials."

 As echoed in the following excerpt from Waddington's, Canadian Fine Art catalogue, 2021:

 " While living in Paris, Marcil became a Montparno, a name for the artists and intellectuals who were regulars at the Montparnasse cafés and restaurants such as La Closerie des Lilas and brasserie La Coupole.
 He enjoyed discussions with his peers including Sonia Delaunay amongst others.

 Marcil evolved towards Abstract Geometric and Abstract Figurative abstraction creating paintings composed of structured and irregular forms.
 Using his vivid Fauvist color palette, Marcil achieved a striking balance between form, color and space.
 He would often say, 'for me, abstract and figurative are one of the same.'

 The van Diemen-Lilienfeld Galleries, 57th Street at Madison Avenue, New York exhibited Marcil's work from the mid-1950s until its closure in the mid-1960s.
 Curator Elizabeth Flinn from the Metropolitan Museum of Art, New York, refers to Marcil's work as 'poetic in color and composition.'
 Artworks by Marcil were included in a Modern Art group exhibition alongside paintings by Pollock and Magritte.

 James Johnson Sweeney, director of The Solomon Guggenheim Museum, in a letter to Marcil on May 9, 1956, commented that "the free handling of your broad color area was very happy."